palantirnet/federated-search-demo/README.md

 # Federated Search Demo

-This is the development repository for Federated Search Demo's Drupal 8 website.
-It contains the codebase and an environment to run the site for development.
+This is the development repository for Federated Search Demo environment.
+It contains the codebase and an environment to run the site for development and demo purposes.

 ## Table of Contents